VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Method

-The architecture of VisionUnite is illustrated in Figure \ref{Fig1} (c), featuring a Transformer-based vision encoder, a Vision adapter, and a Large language model fine-tuned on LLaMA model~\cite{touvron2023llama}.
-Our innovative approach incorporates three distinct training objectives—visual text contrastive learning loss (CLIP Loss), visual classification loss (CLS Loss), and text generation loss (LLM Loss)—to facilitate the convergence of large-scale visual language models and enhance text generation quality.
+The architecture of VisionUnite is illustrated in Figure \ref{Fig1-2} (a), featuring four key components: a Transformer-based vision encoder, a Vision adapter, a vision projector and a Large language model fine-tuned on LLaMA model~\cite{touvron2023llama}.
 For the pre-training of VisionUnite, we construct a comprehensive dataset of 1.19 million pretrained image-text pairs including natural image-text pairs~\cite{chen2015microsoft} and biomedical image-text pairs~\cite{PMCOA2003, lin2023pmc, RetinaBank}.
 The architecture of VisionUnite incorporates three training objectives: image-text contrastive learning, classification supervised learning, and text-generation supervised learning.
 These objectives help refine vision encoders, accurately categorize features, and guide the final text output.
 During pre-training, we use text-generation supervised learning as the primary objective to build robust connections between images and corresponding texts.
 Furthermore, we construct a Multimodal Fundus fine-tuning dataset (MMFundus) to train and evaluate the diagnostic performance of VisionUnite.
 The MMFundus dataset is currently the largest multimodal fundus dataset, including 296,379 sets of fundus image-text pairs and corresponding constructed 889,137 rounds of dialogue.
 The MMFundus dataset covers the eight main categories of fundus image as shown in Figure \ref{Fig1} (b) and its image part includes 53 datasets, such as ODIR~\cite{ODIR7000}, APTOS~\cite{APTOS3662}, DeepDRiD~\cite{DeepDRiD1600}, and REFUGE~\cite{REFUGE1200} dataset, etc. We design six sign categories including "Vascular", "Macular", "FBC (Fundus Boundary Color)", "OCD (Optical Cup Disc)", "FHE (Fundus Hemorrhages Examination)", and "Other" for each image.
 The six signs encompass all critical regions and functionalities of the eye, thereby providing a comprehensive assessment of eye health and disease.
-Each category targets a specific aspect of eye anatomy or pathology: Vascular for blood flow, Macular for central vision, FBC for boundary conditions, OCD for optic nerve health (glaucoma), FHE for retinal bleeding and exudates, and Other for miscellaneous conditions.
-We generate the corresponding sign labels for each image using the original label information of fundus images based on the above standards.
-More details of signs and dataset construction are in the methods section.